-Your location may be dry but keep into consideration what weather elements could affect the bees in your apiary.
+Your location may be dry but consider what weather elements could affect the bees in your apiary.
 The main concern is the wind.
-Windy locations create problems in hive development and the development of bee families as a whole.
-If you have no natural barriers, create your own barriers with:
+Windy areas create problems in hive development and the development of bee families as a whole.
+If you have no natural barriers, create your walls with:

 Avoid Strong Shading

-Although you may think providing shade is a high priority, it actually delays the flight of bees as they go about their routine in the mornings.
+Although you may think providing shade is a high priority, it delays bees’ flight as they go about their routine in the mornings.
 Also, afternoon shadows can negatively impact the flight time of bees.
-The ideal land is a clear location where bees have moderate shade to keep hives from overheating.
+The ideal land is an exact location where bees have moderate shade to keep hives from overheating.

 Help Us Promote Our Apiaries Through Eco-Friendly Practices